-Best practice: Use the endian macros provided in the PTK-C header file endyn.h to encode all messages in network byte order.
+Note: For best practice, use the endian macros provided in the SafeNet ProtectToolkit-C header file endyn.h to encode all messages in network byte order.
 By using the endian macros on both host and FM, endian differences between host and HSM are not an issue.